mynah22/Homelab-Guides/firstConfig.md

 # Initialize disk(s) in RAID menu
-With everything in the Server Setup section above ready, we are ready to get started initializing our disk(s) with the RAID controller.
+After preparing everything in the [Requirements](#requirements) section above, we are ready to get started initializing our disk(s) on the RAID controller.
 This is required for all disks (even those not in an array with other disks)
 - To get everything successfully working, you ***MUST*** enter the RAID controller menu before installing / trying to boot a hypervisor.

 - ## RAID modes reminder